PhotoReviewer User Manual

 This concern is also the reason why PhotoReviewer does not (and never will) support cropping of photos, red-eye removal, or any of the other modifications people like to make to their photos.
 That is not what PhotoReviewer is for, and by choosing to embrace that limiting decision, PhotoReviewer becomes a leaner, faster, safer application for the job it is intended to perform.

-The correct solution to this problem, by the way, is gaining steam.
-That is for cameras to have little sensors that detect the orientation of the camera when a picture is taken, and mark the image generated with an "orientation tag" so that it can be automatically rotated to the correct orientation when displayed.
+The correct solution to this problem, by the way, is for cameras to have little sensors that detect the orientation of the camera when a picture is taken, and mark the image generated with an "orientation tag" so that it can be automatically rotated to the correct orientation when displayed.
 Many cameras now support this feature, and PhotoReviewer will automatically use such orientation tags when it finds them.
-So if you're spending a lot of time rotating your images, you might consider investing in a new digital camera.

-When images are imported into iPhoto, iPhoto makes a copy of them inside the "iPhoto Library".
-Users sometimes want to run PhotoReviewer on their iPhoto Library, or on a subfolder within it.
+When images are imported into Apple's Photos app, Photos makes a copy of them inside the "Photos Library".
+Users sometimes want to run PhotoReviewer on their Photos Library, or on a subfolder within it.
 This is not a good idea.
-The iPhoto Library is a private data store that belongs to the iPhoto application; if images in the library are moved, renamed or deleted, iPhoto may get confused and be unable to display its entire library.
-This is due to the way iPhoto is designed, and is not in any way PhotoReviewer's fault; modifying the iPhoto library in any way other than using the iPhoto application is simply not supported and is a very bad idea.
-Deleting things out of your iPhoto library using the Finder would yield equally bad results.
+The Photos Library is a private data store that belongs to the Photos application; if images in the library are moved, renamed or deleted, Photos may get confused and be unable to display its entire library.
+This is due to the way Photos is designed, and is not in any way PhotoReviewer's fault; modifying the Photos library in any way other than using the Photos application is simply not supported and is a very bad idea.
+Deleting things out of your Photos library using the Finder would yield equally bad results.

-For this reason, it is reasonable to treat iPhoto's library as a "black box" which photos go into but do not come out of (except in the ways that the iPhoto application supports).
-For this reason, some users keep a copy of their original photographs archived separately from their iPhoto library, and we would recommend this as a precautionary measure.
-If you have such a separate archive, you can use PhotoReviewer on that archive (or on a copy of it) and then re-import the reviewed archive into iPhoto.
-If you do not have such an archive, then you can use only the iPhoto application to review your photographs; running PhotoReviewer on your iPhoto library risks data corruption and loss for the reasons explained here.
+For this reason, it is reasonable to treat Photos' library as a "black box" which photos go into but do not come out of (except in the ways that the Photos application supports).
+For this reason, some users keep a copy of their original photographs archived separately from their Photos library, and we would recommend this as a precautionary measure.
+If you have such a separate archive, you can use PhotoReviewer on that archive (or on a copy of it) and then re-import the reviewed archive into Photos.
+If you do not have such an archive, then you can use only the Photos application to review your photographs; running PhotoReviewer on your Photos library risks data corruption and loss for the reasons explained here.

-In fact, it is safe to run PhotoReviewer on your iPhoto library provided that you do not modify the library in any way.
+In actual fact, it is safe to run PhotoReviewer on your Photos Library provided that you do not modify the library in any way.
 You can do a review in which approved images are copied and vetoed images are left in place, for example.
-Be extremely careful that you set up your review correctly, however, as one incorrect setting may lead to corruption of your iPhoto library.
-Also be aware that the format and setup of the iPhoto library is private and may change from one version of iPhoto to the next, and that the library may contain multiple copies of your images at different resolutions, with and without changes you have made in iPhoto, etc. Tread carefully and keep backups, or better yet, come up with a workflow that does not require you to do this.
+Be extremely careful that you set up your review correctly, however, as one incorrect setting may lead to corruption of your Photos library.
+Also be aware that the format and setup of the Photos Library is private and may change from one version of Photos to the next, and that the library may contain multiple copies of your images at different resolutions, with and without changes you have made in Photos, etc. Tread carefully and keep backups — or better yet, come up with a workflow that does not require you to do this.

-One behavior of PhotoReviewer's is intentional, but may be surprising, so we'll mention it here.
-Suppose you are set up to move approved images to their own directory, and suppose you approve an image whose filename is, say, "barbecue.jpg".
+PhotoReviewer has one behavior that is intentional, but may be surprising, so we'll mention it here.
+Suppose you are set up to move approved images to an Approved Folder, and suppose you approve an image whose filename is, say, "barbecue.jpg".
 Then suppose you go to a friend's place the next day, there's a barbecue there, you take a photo, the photo gets named "barbecue.jpg", and it ends up in your review directory.
 The next time you run PhotoReviewer, you review that photo and decide to approve it (it really is a splendid barbecue photo).
-PhotoReviewer now needs to move it to the approved directory; but the older file named "barbecue.jpg" is already there.
+PhotoReviewer now needs to move it to the Approved Folder; but the older file named "barbecue.jpg" is already there.
 Well.
 PhotoReviewer is all about speed; it doesn't want to bother you with pesky details like this.
 So rather than forcing you to choose a new name to resolve the conflict, PhotoReviewer will generate a unique name by itself, without saying a word to you.
-You will discover it later, if you even care, when you look in your approved folder.
+You will discover it later, if you even care, when you look in your Approved Folder.
 Typically, the unique name might look something like "barbecue_73925.jpg"; PhotoReviewer will preserve the original filename, and add a random number to the end of it.
 When possible, it will keep using the same random number over and over, so if you had approved photos named "My barbecue.jpg", "Jim's barbecue.jpg" and "Molly's barbecue.jpg", and then approved another three photos with the same names, you might end up with "My barbecue_22534.jpg", "Jim's barbecue_22534.jpg" and "Molly's barbecue_22534.jpg".
 The hope is that this would help you keep related photos together; if they end in the same random number, they were probably processed by PhotoReviewer during the same session.
 This doesn't happen often in practice anyway, though, because usually people rename their images using PhotoReviewer's sequential numbering facility, which avoids this issue altogether.
 (The other way to avoid this sort of confusion is, of course, to start with an empty Approved Folder each time you process a new review; that is probably generally good practice anyway.)

 Comments on PhotoReviewer, suggestions for future products, and other feedback are welcomed at our support email address.
-Thanks for your support!
+Happy reviewing!